 To streamline their IT operations, ensure maximum availability, and to quickly resolve incidents, many IT shops find that it’s best to write-protect the hard disks of their multiple-user computers.
 But physically write-protecting the harddrive won’t let users perform even prosaic functions that require the creation of temporary files.
 So if, let’s say, they need to be allowed to surf the internet (which caches webpages) or open Microsoft Office files (which creates backups of recently opened files) or perform many other everyday functions (which often create Windows temp files) then write-protection will be too restrictive.
 Now, you could change Windows settings to prevent the creation of these temp files but this would also reduce access times and prevent many productive uses of public machines.
 So many IT administrators have turned to Lockdown software as another way to write-protect their PCs.

-Write protection was first introduced in the 90's as a hardware based solution.
-Essentially The Hard Drive Recovery Card was designed to protect PC hard drives from inadvertant user changes as well as automating the maintenance of PC - consistant system configurations on every restart.
+Write protection was first introduced in the 90’s as a hardware based solution.
+Essentially The Hard Drive Recovery Card was designed to protect PC hard drives from inadvertent user changes as well as automating the maintenance of PC – consistent system configurations on every restart.

 Desktop Security / Lockdown Software

 There is also available third-party lockdown software that restricts the public PC user’s Windows account privileges by allowing users to create and modify their personal files or profiles while restricting access to system utilities such as the DOS command line, the Registry Editor, or other sensitive functions.
 This lockdown is also known as desktop security.
 This does make PC management easier but also necessarily eliminate useful Windows functionality and constrains the users’ productivity.